Cambrai: Railway

-Cambrai railway station is connected by direct trains (TER) to Lille, Douai, Valenciennes, Saint-Quentin, Reims.
+Cambrai railway station is connected by direct trains (TER) to Lille, Douai, Valenciennes, Saint-Quentin, and Reims.

 The link to Douai and Lille has improved after the electrification of the single-track Douai to Cambrai line in 1993, for the commissioning of joining Paris to Cambrai by TGV via Douai, which was subsequently cancelled.
 Direct connections on weekdays are fifteen trains per day, with a journey time of about 30 minutes between Douai and Cambrai; eight trains, with a journey time often less than an hour, to Lille-Flandres station; ten trains, with a time of little more than 40 minutes on average to Valenciennes and a dozen trains, with a journey time of around 50 minutes, to Saint-Quentin.

-Cambrai is directly connected by rail to any European city, but links to Paris (Gare du Nord) are mediocre if compared to those of the neighbouring cities.
+Links to Paris from Cambrai (Gare du Nord) are mediocre if compared to those of the neighbouring cities.
 Valenciennes, Douai and Arras are connected to Paris by TGV several times per day.
 Saint-Quentin is connected by TER or Intercités trains with less than two hours travel time.
 Cambrai was connected to Paris in 2010 by a single direct Intercités service of two hours, with a little-suited schedule for professional use.
 The times of other trains via Douai or Saint-Quentin vary between two and four and a half hours.

 Railway history

-As early as 1833 the municipal council sought passage of a railway line through Cambrai.
+As early as 1833, the municipal council sought passage of a railway line through Cambrai.
 However, a route through Arras and Douai, to Lille, with a branch to Valenciennes, was preferred in 1845.
 It remained, therefore, to connect Cambrai to this line, which was done in 1878 by a single, winding line between Cambrai and Douai.
 Meanwhile, Cambrai had been linked, in 1858, to the Paris-Brussels line by a branch line from Busigny and joining Somain, near Douai.

 Other railway lines of local interest saw development in the 19th century, particularly in 1880 the Société des Chemin de fer du Cambrésis which operated three routes in the Cambrésis between Cambrai, Caudry, Saint-Quentin, Le Cateau and Denain.
 An agricultural use of Cambrai to Marquion, now off line, was also open in 1898.

 Cambrai railway station was also the terminus of a standard gauge secondary route of CGL/VFIL linking Marquion and Boisleux-au-Mont.